 Environmentally Preferable Products

 Because the word “sustainable” is open to interpretation, any manufacturer or marketing team can call their product “green”, among the many other eco-friendly buzz words out there.
 Several third-party certification organizations have cropped up in recent years, to help police those ever-clever marketing folks from twisting the truth about the endless products on the market.
 A good rule of thumb is to stick with the consensus based certifiers like LEED, FSC, and EnergyStar, and be cautious of trade association greenwash labels that may create certifications to aid their own sales.
-Healthy Building News has a great article called The Label Game that goes into depth on this topic.
+Healthy Building News has a great article called that goes into depth on this topic.

 Recently the Brazilian hardwood Ipe has become a popular choice for decking and exterior cladding applications, due to its strength, durability, and corrosion resistance.
 Few people know much about its native habitat, however, or that it’s covered in several feet of water for much of the year (which is how it adapted to be so hard and resilient).
 Just because a species of timber is long-lasting does not mean it’s a sustainable choice.
 If it’s not FSC certified, chances are the tree was logged by clear-cutting virgin forest, without plans for habitat restoration.
 Before specifying a hardwood, find out where it comes from, who’s supplying it, and if there are FSC certified woods available.
 EarthSource Forest Productsworks with designers and contractors to find cost competitive FSC certified woods, based on availability.